Understanding Multimeters: A Vital Tool for Electrical Work

 TemperatureMonitor temperature to detect overheating in electrical components.Checking transformer heat levels.

-Why Use a Multimeter Over Other Tools?
+Why Use a Multimeter?

-1. Accuracy: Unlike test pens or volt sticks, a multimeter provides precise numerical values for voltage, current, and resistance.
+1. Accuracy: Unlike test pens or volt sticks, a multimeter provides precise values for voltage, current, and resistance.

 Recommended Multimeter Brands